 - This Code applies to all staff, students and visiting researchers conducting research within, or on behalf of, the University.
-Staff are expected to familiarise themselves with the Code and ensure that its provisions are observed by themselves, their students and their visitors.
+Whilst it is assumed that all staff value research integrity as a personal goal they are still expected to familiarise themselves with, and refresh their knowledge of, the Code and ensure that its provisions are observed by themselves, their students and their visitors.
 The Code of Conduct should be drawn to the attention of newly appointed researchers and research students during their induction processes.
-Failure to comply with the Code may lead to disciplinary action. - Where a researcher is in doubt about the applicability of provisions of the Code, or about the appropriate course of action to be adopted in relation to it, advice should be sought from their research group leader/Principal Investigator in the first instance.
-In their absence, or where doubt persists, researchers should seek advice from their Head of School, the Chair of the appropriate School Research Ethics Committee, or the Chair of the Research Ethics Sub-Committee.
+Failure to comply with the Code may lead to disciplinary action. - Where a researcher is in doubt about the applicability of provisions of the Code, or about the appropriate course of action to be adopted in relation to it, advice should be sought from their academic mentor at Abertay,the Chair of the appropriate School Research Ethics Committee, or the Chair of the University Research Ethics Committee.
+In their absence, or where doubt persists, researchers should seek advice from their line manager or other senior members of staff (e.g. a Dean)..
 All advice should be provided on a confidential basis.